Dell-Networking/ansible-dellos-docs/source/install.rst

 You can also install an individual Dell EMC Networking Ansible role using a single command.
 For example, to install the AAA role use ``ansible-galaxy install Dell-Networking.dellos.aaa``.

-See `Ansible Galaxy <https://galaxy.ansible.com/Dell-Networking/>`_ for more information on Dell EMC Networking Ansible roles.
+See `Ansible Galaxy <https://galaxy.ansible.com/Dell-Networking/>`_ for more information on Dell EMC Ansible roles.

-Dell EMC Networking devices
+Dell EMC devices
 ***************************

-Dell EMC Networking devices require minimal configuration to run Ansible playbooks.
+Dell EMC devices require minimal configuration to run Ansible playbooks.

 OS6
 ---